toluwani10/toluwani10/README.md

 ### Hi there 👋
 Nice to meet you
 I am Samuel
-I'm an aspiring Front end developer
+I'm a Front end developer
+but still a beginner 😔😉

 <!--
 **toluwani10/toluwani10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.